 Routinely conducting ping sweeps has a variety of benefits.
 Pinging informs IT professionals about the state of their network: the availability status of all devices, latency rate of network requests, percentage of data packet loss, and more.

-For this reason, it’s important to understand the history of ping and how the ping utility works.
+It’s important to understand the history of ping and how the ping utility works.
 I also make my case around the importance of using ping monitor software like Engineer’s Toolset™ to enhance ping capabilities and help support your ability to provide reliable network performance.

 What is Ping?